jqwik-team/jqwik/docs/docs/snapshot/user-guide.md

 ##### ResolveParameterHook

-Besides the well-known ForAll-parameters, property methods and [annotated lifecycle methods](#annotated-lifecycle-methods) can take other parameters as well.
-These parameters can be injected by concrete implementations of [`ResolveParameterHook`](/docs/snapshot/javadoc/net/jqwik/api/lifecycle/ResolveParameterHook.html).
+Besides the well-known `@ForAll`-parameters, property methods and [annotated lifecycle methods](#annotated-lifecycle-methods) can take other parameters as well.
+These can be injected by concrete implementations of [`ResolveParameterHook`](/docs/snapshot/javadoc/net/jqwik/api/lifecycle/ResolveParameterHook.html).

 Consider this stateful `Calculator`: